...

 Day 01Arrival Day in Kathmandu

-Day 02Fly to Lukla; Trek to Phakding
+Day 02Fly to Lukla, then Trek to Phakding

 Day 03Trek to Namche Bazaar

-Day 04Acclimatization at Namche
+Day 04Acclimatization and Exploration Day at Namche Bazaar

 Day 05Trek to Tengboche